Gankra/thesis/thesis.md

 ## Iterator Invalidation

-Iterator invalidation because it's similar to a use-after-free or indexing out of bounds, but can require more pervasive checking to guard against.
+Iterator invalidation is particularly interesting because it's similar to a use-after-free or indexing out of bounds, but can require more pervasive checking to guard against.
 This problem occurs when a data structure is mutated while it is being iterated.
 A simple example in C++:

 ```C++
 #include <vector>